Gravitational Background of Alice-Vortices and R7-Branes: Introduction

 With these motivations in mind, our aim in this paper will be to determine a class of Alice-vortices of axio-dilaton gravity.
 In these backgrounds, the main condition we impose is that the axio-dilaton $\tau = C_0 + ie^{-\phi}$ undergoes a monodromy transformation:

-in spacetimes which are asymptotically locally flat.
+in spacetimes which are asymptotically locally flat, and with a non-trivial asymptotic $C_0$ profile.
 The presence of the vortex generates a conical deficit angle solution, which in turn determines the stress-energy, i.e., the ``tension'' of the brane.
 We focus on the far-field region, determining a parametric family of solutions for the axio-dilaton and metric.
 The appearance of a whole family of solutions is due to a few features.
 First of all, the overall tension is essentially a tunable parameter in the supergravity approximation.
 Additionally, we find a whole multipole expansion of solutions.
 This is to be expected because the monodromy $C_0 \mapsto - C_0$ can be accomplished for any odd number of R7-branes.\footnote{We comment that a pair of R7-branes of the same type annihilates to pure radiation \cite{Dierigl:2022reg, Chakrabhavi:2025bfi}.} That being said, we identify particularly ``simple'' solutions which we interpret as a single R7-brane.

-A generic feature of our solutions is that there is an intrinsic dipole moment.
-This is another good indication that the object of interest will not arise from ``standard'' sources in supergravity.
+A generic feature of our solutions is that there is an intrinsic dipole moment.\footnote{When the $C_0$ profile is forced to be trivial one can entertain solutions with no dipole or higher multi-pole moments.} This is another good indication that the object of interest will not arise from ``standard'' sources in supergravity.
 Indeed, in classical gravity one typically is restricted to positive mass contributions and as such we can generate monopole and quadrupole contributions; dipoles would require a ``negative tension'' contribution.
 This is not expected to be much of an issue in string theory backgrounds, since, for example, orientifolds carry both negative RR charge (compared with a BPS D-brane) as well as a negative tension.
 The presence of the dipole thus points to the appearance of a negative tension source in R7-branes.
-A related comment is that this is compatible with the fact that the bound state of the R7-branes associated with left-moving fermion parity (the $F_L$ R7-brane) and worldsheet orientation reversal (the $\Omega$ R7-brane) forms a supersymmetric $\mathrm{SO}(8)$ 7-brane \cite{Dierigl:2022reg}, i.e., the bound state of $4$ D7-branes and an O7$^{-}$-plane.
+A related comment is that this is compatible with the fact that the bound state of the R7-branes associated with left-moving fermion parity (the $F_L$ R7-brane) and worldsheet orientation reversal (the $\Omega$ R7-brane) forms a supersymmetric $SO(8)$ 7-brane \cite{Dierigl:2022reg}, i.e., the bound state of $4$ D7-branes and an O7$^{-}$-plane.

 In all cases, we find that our class of solutions breaks down as we move towards the core.
 On general grounds, this is to be expected since we also expect the supergravity approximation to be invalid in this region anyway \cite{Dierigl:2022reg,Heckman:2025wqd}.\footnote{In the case of the heterotic brane solutions, it is possible to give a worldsheet treatment of the near-horizon geometry of the brane \cite{Kaidi:2024cbx}.
 This luxury is not available for the R7-brane since one expects the branes to be intrinsically strongly coupled near the core \cite{Dierigl:2022reg,Heckman:2025wqd}.} Even so, the appearance of self-consistent asymptotic solutions provides strong evidence for the existence of such objects in gravitational backgrounds.
 We interpret the breakdown scale as specifying an intrinsic ``thickness'' of the brane which is presumably fully specified in a microscopic formulation.